 Enclosure Movement: Dwelling and Embodiment

-This work represents a deeply personal account of land, home and belonging through textile material exploration.
-Natural wild spaces are referenced and reimagined to create new visual stories.
+Wild spaces are reimagined to create new visual stories.
 Sculptural wearables are designed for mimetic role-play (performances) and physical contact with the human body.
-With these works, Carew reenacts what it means to dwell from the perspective of wildlife in the Ontario farmlands close to her childhood family home.
+Carew reenacts what it means to dwell from the perspective of wildlife in the Ontario.

 Role-Play